IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 will have to be added in [`models.R`](./data/models.R) to process the results of the benchmark (see Step 6 below).
 The benchmark should aim to cover a wide range of inputs in order to get a good idea of the worst-case behaviour of the
-function: some experimentation may be needed to acheive this.
+function: experimentation may be needed to achieve this.

 Once the benchmark is in its final form, run it using `cabal run plutus-core:cost-model-budgeting-bench -- --csv <file>` as described in the